Melinda Katz: Borough President

 In 2012, Katz announced her plans to run for Queens Borough President in 2013.
 She was endorsed by Congresswoman Grace Meng, Councilman Leroy Comrie and the 1199 Hospital Workers Union.
-She won the Democratic nomination by defeating former New York City Councilman Peter Vallone Jr. Junior and others and the general election easily in 2013 and was re-elected in 2017.
+She won the Democratic nomination, defeating former New York City Councilman Peter Vallone Jr. and others, and went on to easily win the general election.
+She was re-elected in 2017.

 2019 Queens District Attorney

 In December 2018, Katz announced her candidacy for Queens District Attorney.
 In the Democratic primary, Katz faced Tiffany Cabán, a public defender who was endorsed by several progressive politicians, including Alexandria Ocasio-Cortez and Bernie Sanders.
 The initial results of the Democratic primary on June 25, 2019, showed Cabán with a narrow 1.3 percent lead over Katz.
 Katz performed particularly well in Assembly Districts 23–29, which comprise much of Southeast Queens.
 On July 3, 2019, election officials said Katz pulled ahead in the final count and led Caban by a mere 20 votes, triggering a recount.
 On July 29, 2019, the Board of Elections certified the results of the weeks-long recount, which resulted in Katz leading Caban by 60 votes and declaring victory.
 Caban said she would challenge the invalidation of over 100 ballots in court.
 On August 6, 2019, Caban conceded the race.

-Katz was sworn in and assumed office on January 6, 2020.
+Katz was sworn in on January 6, 2020.

 Personal life

-Katz was in a relationship with Curtis Sliwa, the founder of the Guardian Angels, and separated from him in 2014; they have two children together, conceived in vitro over the previous five years.
-She is named in a court case involving Sliwa, accused by his ex-wife Mary of diverting money to Katz while still married to Mary, as part of a plan to build a "nest egg" with Katz prior to moving in with her.
+Katz was in a relationship with Curtis Sliwa, the founder of the Guardian Angels and later the 2021 and 2025 Republican nominee for New York City mayor, and separated from him in 2014; they have two children together, conceived in vitro over the previous five years.
+She is named in a court case involving Sliwa, accused by his ex-wife, Mary, of diverting money to Katz while still married to Mary, as part of a plan to build a "nest egg" with Katz prior to moving in with her.
 On February 14, 2015, the New York Daily News reported that Katz and Sliwa had separated on Election Day 2014.
 Katz now lives with their children in Forest Hills.